Trenggalek Regency

-Trenggalek Regency (Indonesian: Kabupaten Trenggalek; ꦏꦧꦸꦥꦠꦺꦤ꧀ꦠꦿꦼꦁꦒꦭꦺꦏ꧀) is a regency (kabupaten) in East Java Province of Indonesia.
+Trenggalek Regency (Indonesian: Kabupaten Trenggalek; ꦏꦧꦸꦥꦠꦺꦤ꧀ꦠꦽꦁꦒꦭꦺꦏ꧀) is a regency (kabupaten) in East Java Province of Indonesia.

-The regency has an area of 1,261.40 km^{2} and had a population of 674,411 residents at the 2010 Census and 731,125 at the 2020 Census; the official estimate as of mid-2024 was 753,810.
-It is located on the southern shore of East Java and is surrounded by three regencies: Ponorogo Regency to the northwest; Pacitan Regency to the southwest; and Tulungagung Regency to the east.
+The regency has an area of 1,246.59 km^{2} and had a population of 674,411 residents at the 2010 Census and 731,125 at the 2020 Census; the official estimate as of mid 2025 was 754,257 (comprising 378,848 males and 375,409 females).
+It is located on the southern shore of East Java and is surrounded by three regencies: Ponorogo Regency to the northwest; Pacitan Regency to the southwest; and Tulungagung Regency to the north and east.
 The administrative centre is located in the district (kecamatan) of Trenggalek.

 Geography

 Trenggalek is a regency that is located on the southern shore of Java island and has the following geographical boundaries: